|North Rabbit Ear

 Continue into the chute proper and up it.
 This is generally best done unroped.
 Easy, even walkable, terrain is interrupted by harder but short steps.
 Low height above ground and the closed, chimney-like confines of the chute make climbing feel fairly secure.
 The stretch of more consistent scrambling is also only 4th class if that.
 The chute will fork eventually the right fork looking far more inviting as the left one is topped by a large chock stone about 20 feet up.
 The route goes left!

 Pitch 3: Climb the chimney facing right.
 Exit is to the left into the broken rocks or climb on the right of them.
 The second block from the bottom is loose.
 Belay from two new bolts.
 This pitch is the crux of the route and may feel harder than the 5.4 rating.

 Pitch 4: Start all the way left, deep in the corner.
 Move right on nearly vertical but well featured rock.
 The path of least resistance will slide a bit to the right, traverse left under the large agave, and continue the rightward slant to a level area with some trees.
 This pitch is often done unroped by experienced climbers and other variations of it exist as the terrain is generally forgiving.

-Pitch 5: Continue up the now much broken band of rock to the right of the corner.
-There is an exposed move toward the top as you move toward the right edge going from one ledge to the next.
-Climb up through a break in a small headwall and scramble left over piled boulders to reach an easy ridge which takes you to the summit.
+Pitch 5: The easiest way up from the level area is to head all the way to the right as soon as you step up on the rock, then go left to break in the small headwall and scramble left over piled boulders to reach an easy ridge which takes you to the summit.
 If you rope up for this pitch, you may belay from the area of the boulders.
 (Low 5th or high 4th).

 Use the Topp Hut access and go up Rabbit Ears Canyon.
-Turn left after the most prominent, and last, of the small peaks in the bottom of the canyon and following the stream bed or the ridge to its left directly to the bottom of the route on the west face of North Rabbit Ear.
+Turn left after the most prominent, and last, of the small peaks in the bottom of the canyon and follow either the stream bed or the ridge to its left directly to the bottom of the route on the west face of North Rabbit Ear.

-Minimal rack will be sufficient.
-I go with one green Camelot (works both left of the chock and on top of the chimney), a set o tricams, and a few nuts.
+A minimal rack will be sufficient.
+I go with one green Camelot (the 0.75 cam works both left of the chock and on top of the chimney), a set of tricams, and a few nuts.
 A more conservative leader may take a set of single cams instead of just the one.
 There are plenty of trees for anchors as well as bolts above the chimeny and a rap station (with even a cable incorporated in it) for an anchor above the first crux.